 This section describes the flow of ERS, NSCAT, and QuikSCAT scatterometer data through the assimilation system.
-Some tasks like thinning of ERS data and retrieval of 50 km QuikSCAT winds are performed in modules before the screening but it is most natural to describe the whole processing step here.
+Many tasks like the thinning of ERS data and the retrieval of 50 km QuikSCAT winds are performed in the module PRESCAT, which, being part of the OBS family, are run before the screening.
+But it is most natural to describe the whole processing step here.
 This section provides a working knowledge of the software, and guidance on possible modifications and updates.
 It is not intended to explain the scientific background of microwave remote sensing or scatterometry and assumes some knowledge of these topics (see Stoffelen (1999), Freilich and Dunbar (1999)).

-This section is broken into five subsections.
-The first is the introduction, which you are reading now.
-The second is background information about scatterometer processing at ECMWF.
-The background includes a brief history of the software, lists persons who contributed the changes and outlines the structure and function of the whole library.
-Subsections 3-5 describe processing for scatterometers used or currently in use at ECMWF, i.e. ERS-1 and ERS-2, NSCAT and QuikSCAT.
+Besides the introduction, this section is broken into five subsections.
+The next subsection gives background information on scatterometer processing at ECMWF.
+It includes a brief description of the various instruments, their period of functioning and operational assimilation at ECMWF.
+Besides it provides some history of the software, lists persons who contributed to the changes and outlines the structure and function of the whole library.
+Subsection 10.5.3 gives concise information on the location of scatterometer data in the ECMWF archives.
+Subsections 10.5.4-10.5.6 describe the line of processing for scatterometers used or currently in use at ECMWF, i.e. ERS-1 and ERS-2, NSCAT and QuikSCAT.

-10.5.2 Background
+10.5.2 Background and general Scatterometer geometry